spatie/laravel-permission/docs/upgrading.md

 2. If you have a custom Role model and (in the rare case that you might) have overridden the `hasPermissionTo()` method in it, you will need to update its method signature to `hasPermissionTo($permission, $guardName = null):bool`.
 See PR #2380.

 3. Migrations.
+Migrations have changed in 2 ways:
+  - The migrations have been updated to anonymous-class syntax that was introduced in Laravel 8.
+  - Some structural coding changes in the registrar class changed the way we extracted configuration settings in the migration files.
-If you have old migrations you might get the following error:
+  - THEREFORE: you will need to upgrade your migrations, especially if you get the following error:

       `Error: Access to undeclared static property Spatie\Permission\PermissionRegistrar::$pivotPermission`

-  To fix this, update your migration file associated with this package.

-  Also note that the migrations have been updated to anonymous-class syntax that was introduced in Laravel 8.

 4. NOTE: For consistency with `PermissionMiddleware`, the `RoleOrPermissionMiddleware` has switched from only checking permissions provided by this package to using `canAny()` to check against any abilities registered by your application.
 This may have the effect of granting those other abilities (such as Super Admin) when using the `RoleOrPermissionMiddleware`, which previously would have failed silently.